MeteoSwiss/fast-barnes-py/README.md

 # Fast Barnes Interpolation

 This repository provides a Python implementation of the formal algorithms for fast Barnes interpolation as presented in the corresponding [paper published in the GMD journal](https://gmd.copernicus.org/articles/16/1697/2023/gmd-16-1697-2023.pdf).

-In addition to Barnes interpolation for 2-dimensional applications, this implementation now also supports the interpolation of 1-dimensional and 3-dimensional data.
+In addition to Barnes interpolation for 2-dimensional applications, this implementation now also supports Barnes interpolation of 1-dimensional and 3-dimensional data.

 &nbsp;